You probably have a lock of some sort on your phone to keep it secure.

 As you can see, there are a few ways to lock an individual app in your Android phone.
 We like using third-party apps, as these can come with other helpful features and offer multiple lock options.

 Secure Folder and Screen Pinning are great security features built into Android phones, so it’s good to know they exist and can offer you some protection.
-Tap or click here to learn about another important Android security feature.
+Tap or click here for another important Android security feature.